Tenebrae (film): Filming

 The first flashback scene was filmed at Capocotta beach, south of Rome.

-Filming began on 3 May 1982 and took ten weeks shot mostly on location in Rome.
-Kim Newman described the Rome of Tenebrae as unlike the one showed on television and in films, with none of the usual historical landmarks.
+Filming began on 3 May 1982 and took 10 weeks; it was shot mostly on location in Rome.
+Kim Newman described the Rome of Tenebrae as unlike the one shown on TV and in films, with none of the usual historical landmarks.
 Newman and Alan Jones agreed that this was a deliberate choice made by Argento, as some of his previous films had utilized so much of recognisable Italy.
 Argento himself said he had wanted to show Italy was not just a museum piece; Newman said it was Argento's way of saying, "Rome is a vibrant city.
 It is modern."
 Most of Tenebraes location shooting was carried out in Rome's EUR business and residential district.
 The first flashback scene was filmed at the Capocotta beach, south of the city near Ostia.
-The shoplifting scene near the beginning of Tenebrae was filmed on location at department store La Rinascente, off Piazza Fiume.
+The shoplifting scene was filmed on location at department store La Rinascente, off Piazza Fiume.
 Bullmer's death in a public square was shot at a shopping precinct called "Le Terrazze" in Rome's Casal Palocco residential neighbourhood.
 The scene in which Neal's landlord's daughter is killed was filmed outside the home of an architect – and friend of Argento – Sandro Petti, switching to studio shots for her initial entrance into the house and back to Petti's house for the confrontation with the killer.
-The scene at the beginning of the film where Neal boards his flight to Rome was filmed at John F. Kennedy International Airport in New York.
+The scene where Neal boards his flight to Rome was filmed at John F. Kennedy International Airport in New York.